samuk/Open-Pi/compliance/Manual.md

 24 MHz quartz crystal Q3 is found at pins N22 and N23 of the CM4 compatible modules.

 ## 5.3 Power supply circuit
-The power supply is handled mainly by xxxx power management system, an Allwinner chip that goes together with the Open Pi CM4 processor.
+The power supply is handled mainly by xxxx power management system, an xxx chip that goes together with the Open Pi CM4 processor.

 The power supply circuit of Open Pi requires input supply of 12V or 5V.
 The minimum